microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/credentialuserregistrationdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provides the details of self-service password reset and multi-factor authentication (MFA) registration for a given tenant.
+Provide the details of self-service password reset and multi-factor authentication (MFA) registration for a given tenant.
 This API provides the registration usage for all registered users for self-service password reset and MFA capabilities.
 Details include user information, status of registration, and the authentication method used.

 ## Methods